andrewrgoss/andrewrgoss.com/content/resume.md

 <hr>
 ### <a name="summary"></a>Summary
 Data engineer working to advance data-driven cultures by integrating disparate data sources and empowering end users to uncover key insights that tell a bigger story.
-I have worked as both a developer and a technical consultant in leveraging people, process, and technology to tell stories using data across a variety of industries, while also building out numerous in-house platforms and programs.
+I've worked as both a developer and a technical consultant in leveraging people, process, and technology to tell stories using data across a variety of industries, while also building out numerous in-house platforms and programs.

 <hr>
 ### <a name="clients_served"></a>Clients Served